-Our unique proposition sets us apart from many organisations that advocate for women and gender equity.
-Our membership is not a program nor training for women, nor men.
+Our unique proposition sets us apart from many workplaces that advocate for women and gender equity.
+Our membership is not a program nor is it training for women, nor men.
 We definitely don't aim to 'fix' women.
 CEOs for Gender Equity is a CEO-led membership organisation that is action-oriented, evidence-based and re-frames gender equity as a talent and business opportunity.
 Ultimately we engage CEOs to get #genderontheagenda; by making commitments to gender equity to achieve gender balanced workplaces.

 Eighteen of Western Australia's most influential business leaders launched CEOs for Gender Equity at Government House in 2014.
 The Equal Opportunity Commission prompted the formation of the inaugural group of CEOs in 2012 and since 2016, with the appointment of its inaugural executive officer, has seen it grow to represent more than 50 CEOs from the corporate, not-for-profit and government sectors.

 In recognising the contribution of the mining and construction sector's contribution to GDP and our quality of life in WA, our logo pays tribute to the mining and construction hub of the nation; the Pilbara.
 The Pilbara and her colours are reflected in our logo: pindan for the red earth, teal of the ocean and the bright blue sky.